Warts are a type of non-cancerous skin growth. Although usually harmless, warts can cause pain and embarrassment.

 Mosaic warts are paler and flatter than plantar warts.

 Flat warts, or plane warts, are slightly raised and smooth in appearance.
-Flat warts can be light brown and develop most often on the forehead and cheeks.
-However, flat warts can also develop on the hands, lower arms, and legs.
+Flat warts can be light brown and

 According to the AAD, filiform warts are long and spiky and often appear around the eyes, nose, and mouth.
 Filiform warts grow quickly.